 The controversy first started in December when David Gunnarsson published the design of Holtby’s first Canucks mask online.
 The helmet featured indigenous artwork of a thunderbird.
 The illustration’s execution was flawless, but the Swedish airbrusher designed it without consent from First Nations people.

-After receiving heavy criticism on social media, Holtby apologized a day later and immediately started working with Luck Marston, a Coast Salish Artist and Stz’uminus First Nation member, on a new design.
+After receiving heavy criticism on social media, Holtby apologized a day later and immediately started working with Luke Marston, a Coast Salish Artist and Stz’uminus First Nation member, on a new design.

 View this post on Instagram